What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Amber was one of HomeLight’s Buyer Center editors and has been a real estate content expert since 2014.
 The former editor-in-chief at Inman, she was named a “Trendsetter” in the 2017 Swanepoel Power 200 list, which acknowledges “innovators, dealmakers, and movers-and-shakers who made a noteworthy impact over the last year” in real estate, and her assessment of revenue and expenses at the National Association of Realtors won a NAREE Gold Award for “Best Economic Analysis” in 2017.

-Gone are the days where a simple handshake could solidify a working agreement between a buyer and their real estate agent.
-Instead of a handshake, buyer’s agents are presenting homebuyers with a document called a “buyer broker agreement” — and you might not know what that is!
+Gone are the days when a simple handshake could solidify a working agreement between a buyer and their real estate agent.
+Instead of a handshake, buyer’s agents are presenting homebuyers with a document called a “buyer broker agreement” — and you might be confused as to what exactly it is.

-If this is your first time buying a house, the buyer-broker agreement is just another document in a long list of others that require your John Hancock.
-However, if you’ve purchased a home before the 1990s, you might be wondering why this document is necessary.
+If this is your first time buying a house, the buyer-broker agreement is just another document in a long list of others that require your signature.
+However, if you purchased a home before the 1990s, you might be wondering why this document is necessary.

-Before we go into detail about the buyer-broker agreement, let’s first clarify what a buyer’s agent does.
+Before we discuss the buyer-broker agreement in detail, let’s first clarify what a buyer’s agent does.

 What does a buyer’s agent do?